OSSOS/ossos.github.io/OSSOSagreement.md

 A6.
 Exceptional Objects

 I understand that should an 'exceptional' object be found, (defined as an object which the Core Team decides is worth a paper by itself due to being unusual [eg. interstellar comet]) this will result in a first-author paper led by one of the postdocs or students pouring time into the data reduction inside the Core team.
 It is possible that no such object will be discovered by the survey; Topic Teams whose defined goals overlap with how the object could be exploited will have the opportunity to participate.
+NEW: As of June 1, 2017 the new object identification is long past and there appear to be no additional 'exceptional objects' that have not already been claimed.

 A7.
 Publication Rules